Skip to main content

 Susan Harris is the author of “Annie Adams Fields, Mary Gladstone Drew, and The Work of the Late 19th-Century Hostess,” “The Courtship of Olivia Langdon and Mark Twain,” “19th-Century American Women’s Novels: Interpretive Strategies” and “Mark Twain’s Escape from Time: A Study of Patterns and Images.”

-For his lecture on Amiri Baraka, the founder of the 1960s Black Arts Movement in Harlem, William Harris will demonstrate how in both written and performance poems, Baraka embodies the cadences, movements and musical ideas of contemporary jazz, bebop and free jazz.
-Harris’ will explore jazz in Baraka’s poetry by reading his poems, playing his performances pieces and comparing them to works by favorite musicians and composers.
+For his lecture on Amiri Baraka, the founder of the 1960s Black Arts Movement in Harlem, William Harris will demonstrate how, in both written and performance poems, Baraka embodies the cadences, movements, and musical ideas of contemporary jazz, bebop and free jazz.
+Harris’ will explore jazz in Baraka’s poetry by reading his poems, playing his performance pieces and comparing them to works by favorite musicians and composers.

 “Jazz has been an essential part of African American poetry going back to the Harlem Renaissance,” Walkiewicz said.
 “Prof. Harris’ lecture and accompanying jazz performances will be a delightful event for anyone interested in poetry or music.”

-Walkiewicz said scholarly exchange is important to stimulating creativity and the overall higher learning experience and credited the Kirkpatrick Foundation for support that has increased interaction for OSU faculty and students with peers off- as well as on campus.
+Walkiewicz said the scholarly exchange is important to stimulating creativity and the overall higher learning experience and credited the Kirkpatrick Foundation for support that has increased interaction for OSU faculty and students with peers off and on campus.

 “College of Arts and Sciences Dean Peter Sherwood was instrumental in getting the Kirkpatrick Foundation to provide the funding, and the foundation is dedicated to sponsoring a full series of events and programs,” Walkiewicz said.
 “Departments in the college have had great collaboration working to bring in such great speakers this past year, and it’s been an enriching experience for us all.”